wtraylor/modular_megafauna_model/docs/model.md

 Armstrong & Robertson (2000) \cite armstrong2000energetics use a factor of 80%
 in their sheep model, citing a 1990 publication by the Australian Standing Committee on Agriculture (SCA) \cite corbett1990feeding.
+The megafauna model allows the catabolism efficiency to be specified by the user.
+This efficiency factor is multiplied with the fat gross energy to derive the net energy gain (MJ) from burning one kg of body fat.

 ### Ontogenetic Growth